Church Society: Present day

 According to its website, Church Society is a fellowship contending to reform and renew the Church of England in biblical faith.
 These objectives are accomplished through campaigning, networking, patronage, publishing, conferences and partnership with other organisations, as well as the administration of charitable trusts and properties.
 According to its memorandum of association the main objective of Church Society is:

-The society's interpretation of its declared objectives include controversial positions including opposing homosexuality and the ordination of women.
+The society's interpretation of its declared objectives include opposing homosexuality and the ordination of women.

 Campaigning

-The society issues occasional press releases on its views which its website says seek to present 'a clear biblical perspective on issues affecting both the Church of England and the nation' The society has been active in opposing women's ordination as priests (it failed in its legal attempt to overturn the 1992 decision to ordain women) and consecration as bishops, which included in November 2012 setting up the campaign group Together 4ward.
+The society issues occasional press releases on its views which its website says seek to present 'a clear biblical perspective on issues affecting both the Church of England and the nation.'
+The society has been active in opposing women's ordination as priests (it failed in its legal attempt to overturn the 1992 decision to ordain women) and consecration as bishops, which included in November 2012 setting up the campaign group Together 4ward.

-It has also taken a position against homosexuality which led to it opposing the appointment of the former Archbishop of Canterbury, Rowan Williams, and also the appointment of Jeffrey John as Dean of St Albans.
+It has also taken a position against the acceptance of actively homosexual lifestyles in the Church of England which led to it opposing the appointment of the former Archbishop of Canterbury, Rowan Williams, and also the appointment of Jeffrey John as Dean of St Albans.
 In 2012 the society, in conjunction with other organisations, campaigned against Government plans to implement same-sex marriage legislation.
+Since 2017 Church Society has also been opposed to the Church of England's Living in Love and Faith process.

 The society has critiqued inter-denominational theological movements including theological liberalism and some aspects of the charismatic movement.